-Five years passed since the first time I stepped into a private college classroom.
+Five years had passed since the first time I stepped into a private college classroom.
 I definitely had learned a lot and I couldn’t understand why I failed so many times.
-I couldn’t accept that I was the only one to blame for not being successful after seeing what I saw going on at those private academic institutions.
+After seeing what I saw going on at those private academic institutions, I couldn’t accept that I was the only one to blame for not being successful.
 I realized that formal education was a big trap, at least private formal education and that made me positively turn back to the public path.

-In march 2012, after a period dedicated full time to some personal projects I finally joined a public university.
+On march 2012, after a period dedicated full time to some personal projects I finally joined a public university.
 This time it wasn’t Rio de Janeiro, but Florianópolis a capital city on the south of Brazil.
 Unfortunatly on the second half of 2012 the workers at Universidade Federal de Santa Catarina —UFSC— stopped demanding better salaries and working conditions.
 Obviously I joined them and finished this year failing on every single course.
-However for the first time as a college student I felt I was really part of something relevant.
+For the first time as a college student I felt I was really part of something relevant.
 The public university beyond it's problems is a huge democratic space.
 It doesn’t matter what career you’re studing, the point is to claim your share over something you own as a citizen right.

 Yes, I left again.
 Studing computational mathematics is not easy and I didn’t managed to sustain myself without a job.
 Employers still couldn’t absorb me and my family wasn’t able to help me anymore.
 I realized I would have to raise the white flag for a moment and submit myself to any job that could help me pay for my critical way of thinking.
 In 2013 I worked at three different places.
 First for two days as a secretary desk on a farmaceutical products distributor.
 After that I found a part time job on the weekends as designer for a daily print sports newspaper and finally in june 2013 I got a formal job.
 For aproximatly 4 months I worked as a managed services technician for an IT multinational serving a brazilian public giant, then I left.